tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

   # use q to exit less
   ```

+This is an interleaved FASTA file.
+Interleaved means that a single squence is spread across multiple lines, it make data manipulation difficult and there are tools to convert between an interleaved and non-interleaved format (but that is too specific right now).

 #### [`paste`](https://ss64.com/bash/paste.html) is used for combining files and text objects by *columns* or converting a file with one column into a file with several columns

   Paste is very convenient for converting non-tidy data into tidy data.
 An example is `Marra2014_data.fasta`.
-There is only 1 column
+There is only 1 column and each row contains different types of information about different observational units.
+Because there are the same number of lines for each of the first two observational units, the file can be converted to a tidy format which is easier to modify.

   ```bash
   # we can use the paste command to take a single column of data and make it multi column